hexahigh/blutils/docs/rules.md

 - To prevent name collision, parameter should be prefixed with the command name, for example, `report.go`'s struct should be named `ReportParams`.

-- Parameter variable names should start with lowercase while struct named should start with uppercase, for example:
+- Parameter variable names should start with lowercase while struct names should start with uppercase, for example:
 ```go
  type ReportParams struct {
     /* Parameters here */